SarahFrench/ExamPrep/chapter-2/obj-2-2/README.md

-# Raising and handling events
+# Chapter 2 - Part 2.1: Raising and handling events

 Browsers process actions by a user and these can be used as triggers for code => interactive experiences.
 "DOM elements natively provide events"